 Are you ready for a 14-mile out-and-back that’s almost flat?
 (28-miles round trip).
 If yes, turn left onto Gallatin Street and follow the signs for Bike Route 59 to the Aldrich Creek Bike Trail.
 Be sure to check my map to see where it goes and to see if you like my minor modifications.
 Also, note that the entrance to Aldrich Creek isn’t obvious at all.
 Flip at Whitesburg Boat and Yacht Club and return back to downtown.

-Either way, you’re at Big Springs Park, and you have a mellow little ride through downtown to get back on the second half of the Big Springs route.
+Either way, you have a mellow little ride through downtown to get back on the second half of the Big Springs route.
 Take Clinton all the way to Maysville Rd, then cut the corner at Bid-A-Wee.
 It’s just a little bit nicer on the interior route to Oak Park Park.
 Congrats, you’ve done the Full Monty (or maybe only the Half Monty).

-Big Cove Creek Greenway / Flint River Greenway / Little Cove Greenway (20-miles, 300′ gain)
+Big Cove Creek Greenway / Flint River Greenway / Little Cove Greenway (15-miles, 300′ gain)

 We love, love, love biking these greenways!
 Big Cove, Flint River, and Little Cove form a smooth, scenic, and safe ride on Huntsville’s longest continual greenway.
 You’d want to start at the Big Cove Creek Greenway parking area if you’re coming from almost anywhere in Huntsville.
 The lot is just off Little Cove Road behind the Publix center.
 From there, head south 1.5 miles on the trail through the Hayes Nature Preserve’s heavy woods until you reach the Flint River.
 Cross over the river, and you’re on the Flint River Greenway (technically, it started .2 miles back, but there’s no need to be too nerdy).
 From there, the trail follows the river back up several superb vistas until you reach the Flint River Greenway parking area.